title

 Gold, bananas, shrimp, sugar, iron and steel waste, pineapples, watermelons

-Ranks 18th among 140 countries (higher rank number is more equal, lower rank number is less equal).
+Ranks 18th among 140 countries (lower rank number is less equal).
 Less equal than Britain, which ranks 94th, and the US, which ranks 45th.

 Health expenditures